 Applying for the Scholarship?
 Here are the details:

 Funding — You can receive up to three years of financial support.
-Scholarship levels are US$2,000, US$2,000 and US$3,000 for the first, second and third years respectively.
-As long as you continue to meet the criteria, you'll continue to receive the scholarship each year.
+Financial support can be received as follows: $2,000 on your first year as a PES Scholar, $2,000 on your second year, and $3,000 on your third year.
+As long as you continue to meet the criteria, you’ll continue to receive the scholarship each year.
 After your supplemental information has been approved, a check & certificate will be sent to a faculty member at your school.
 The faculty member will ensure that the funds are provided to the financial aid office for credit to your account.

 Eligibility — You can apply for the PES Scholarship as early as your first year in college.
 First year students are very much encouraged to apply.
 You are eligible to receive the scholarship if:

 - You’ll consider a career in electric power and energy engineering.